playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 The first - and arguably easiest to mentally model - method to solve this disparity between prop value and display value is to simply listen for when a property's value has been updated and re-calculate the display value.

-Luckily, we can use [our existing knowledge of lifecycle methods](/posts/ffg-fundamentals-side-effects) to do so:
+Luckily, we can use [our existing knowledge of side effects](/posts/ffg-fundamentals-side-effects) to do so:

 <!-- tabs:start -->